thehydroimpulse/hydrocodedesign/_posts/2014-01-31-llvm-with-rust.md

 Now, the first order of operations is to link against `rustc`, the Rust compiler library.
 I'll also note that Rust is very good at handling this type of stuff, without adding any arguments to `rustc` &mdash; the compiler executable.

 Let's begin to define our program.
-We'll create a new file called `main.rs` and it's full path being `src/main.rs`.
+We'll create a new file called `bin.rs` and it's full path being `src/bin.rs`.
 This is standard Rust operations.

 ```rust
 fn main() {